andrewacashner/hearingfaithms/chapters/chapter-2.md

 Two other sections of the play dramatize a contest of the senses, in which Hearing prevails---but only after confessing to his own incertitude.
-Each personified sense competes for a laurel prize awarded by Faith (`(ref float 'poem 'Calderon-Retiro-Hearing)`).
+Each personified sense competes for a laurel prize awarded by Faith (poem example `ref:poem:Calderon-Retiro-Hearing`).
 Each sense in turn boasts of his powers, but Faith rejects each one.
 Hearing is the last sense to present himself, and in contrast to the other senses, he speaks of his weakness, and how easily he can be fooled by echoes or